Croydon restaurants, breakfasts, lunches, pubs, bars, cafés and more.

 Note: Croydon is one of the most populous and sprawling boroughs of London, and so to try and keep things simple we've stuck to establishments that are reasonably close to Croydon’s two biggest railway stations: West Croydon and East Croydon.
 Basically, stuff that's within the town of Croydon, not the extended area that constitutes the borough.

-Croydon has plenty of very good Indian options.
+Croydon has plenty of very good Indian options too.
 London Road’s Chennai Dosa serves traditional south Indian food with a particular focus on the dosa — a type of south Indian pancake — and the selection is immense.
 Jalalis also deserves a special mention.
 It’s a bit of a trek from East Croydon station but the salmon tikka is truly the stuff of legend, and as its a takeaway, you don’t even have to bother getting there.
+Closer to home, Banana Leaf offers decent value, flavoursome south Indian cuisine but fair warning that the service can be hit and miss — especially if you decide to take away.

 For European cuisine, try Brasserie Vacherin, a traditional brasserie in the French style led by chef Malcolm John, a name we hope and suspect we might be hearing more of in the near future.
-Elsewhere, Galicia is one of the best spots for tapas and Galician food that you’ll find anywhere in town — the kind of place that expats traverse the city to find.
-And Bagatti’s has been delighting Croydonites with cibo Italiano for as long as we can remember — 24 years and counting — and the spaghetti carbonara is magnificent.
+Elsewhere, Galicia is one of the best spots for tapas and Galician food that you’ll find anywhere in London — the kind of place that expats traverse the city to find.
+And Bagatti’s has been delighting Croydonites with cibo Italiano for as long as we can remember — 24 years and counting — and the spaghetti alla carbonara is magnificent.
+Finally, family run Cote D'Azur fuses Mauritian and French cooking with great success.
+Fish lovers won't be disappointed by the seafood-heavy menu and there's even all-you-can-eat mussels on a Thursday.